daattali/beautiful-jekyll/_posts/2023-07-08-contact-us.md

 email: bill@billandzoe.uk

-Please don't use this form for sensitive information such as bank details.
+Please don't use this website form to send sensitive information such as bank details.
+It isn't secure enough for that.

+Zoe and Bill Cane
+1 Spring Cottages
+Mark's Corner
+Newport
+Isle of Wight
+PO30 5UD